BYTEWALLET · FINTECH · SHIPPED 2024

 I should have tracked every concession in writing.

-The progress indicator, the fee tooltip, the error specificity.
+The progress indicator, the fee explainer copy, the error specificity.
 I conceded these verbally in dev syncs and lost track of them.
-A solo designer without a PM needs to own that paper trail.
+A solo designer without a PM needs that paper trail.

 Work that didn't make this case study

-Seed phrase onboarding, wallet organization and asset display, and a wallet cards feature: individual customizable cards per wallet with name, color, and gradient.
+Seed phrase onboarding, wallet organization, and a customizable wallet cards feature.
 That work lives in Figma.

 In financial products, how someone feels mid-transaction determines whether they finish it.
 That's not a soft concern.
 That's the whole job.

-What shipped was stronger than what I inherited because I learned which concessions reduced friction and which ones weakened trust.
-ByteWallet was the first product I designed independently with real money moving through it and users who had no fallback if something went wrong.
-That changed how I think about product design.
+What shipped was stronger than what I inherited because I learned which concessions reduced friction and which weakened trust.
+ByteWallet was the first product I designed independently with real money moving through it, no fallback if something went wrong.
 I don't design for the happy path first.

 Let’s build something thoughtful